 Below are a selection of photographs which were used to promote some of the engineering achievements of the Darlington Forge Company.
 They included for the Olympic, Britannic and Titanic liners.
-Hover the mouse over the images to see information about them or show them as a gallery to pause on each individual photo.
+Click on an image to see information it:

 In one of the images in the gallery above, a company poster showing two people on a marking table with a large stern frame, Tony Wright has identified himself as the man furthest from the camera.
 He started his apprenticeship in 1954 in the Machine Shops.
 A research paper written by Tony entitled ‘Notes on and Recollections of The Darlington Forge’ is available from the Centre for Local Studies at Darlington library (ref.
 E800008645 U4181DAR).